Child Custody Laws in India: Different Types, Rights or Responsibilities

 Custody of Child under Christian Law:

-– Custody of the Child under Christian Law is governed by Section 41 of Divorce Act, 1869 which puts an emphasis on child’s welfare.
-Additionally, the parents must demonstrate the capability of child bearing.
+– Custody of the Child under Christian Law is governed by Section 41 of the Divorce Act of 1869, which emphasizes the Child’s welfare.
+Additionally, the parents must demonstrate the capability of childbearing.

 Custody under Parsi Law:

-– Custody under the Parsi Law is managed by the Guardians and Wards Act, 1890, which prioritizes the Child’s well being with multiple legal provisions.
+– Custody under the Parsi Law is managed by the Guardians and Wards Act of 1890, which prioritizes the Child’s well-being with multiple legal provisions.

-General Rules Regarding Child Custody in Indian Law
+General Rules Regarding Child Custody Laws in India

 Hindu Law

-• The custody of a child below the age of 5 is conventionally granted to the mother due to the belief that children of such tender age require affection and care, attributes typically associated with maternal care.
+• Custody of a child under the age of 5 is conventionally granted to the mother due to the belief that children of such tender age require affection and care, attributes typically associated with maternal care.

 • Under Hindu law, the father traditionally holds the position of natural guardian with the primary right of custody, as codified in Section 6 of the Hindu Minority and Guardianship Act, 1956.
 Children in India aged between 5 and 18 have historically been under the custody of the father.
 However, in the case of Geeta Hariharan v Reserve Bank of India, the Supreme Court ruled that the mother’s claim to custody is viable only in the event of the father’s death or absence.